 - Thermal neck gaiter

-Neck gaiters can be called a number of things, but they are definitely one of the more essential items to have with you when you go skiing, snowboarding, or hiking in the wintertime.
+Hiking, Skiing, and Snowboard neck gaiters can be called a number of things, but they are definitely one of the more essential items to have with you when you go skiing, snowboarding, or hiking in the wintertime.
 So, whatever you decide to call them, make sure you have one or two handy!